iZyadNasser/AlaKefak/README.md

    - **Adding Favorites**: Watch how to save your favorite recipes for easy access.
    - **Profile Management**: See how to update your profile and view your cooking statistics.

-   Watch the video below to see how AlaKefak makes recipe management effortless and enjoyable.
+   Watch the video below to see how Ala Kefak makes recipe management effortless and enjoyable.

    [Watch the demo](https://drive.google.com/file/d/1JTIhGKwE89rD81rdRnukaUAtqQfI3Irx/view)